rmorshea/rmorshea/source/index.rst

 * email : ryan.morshead@gmail.com
 * home : San Anselmo, CA 94960

-Self motivated individual with enthusiasm for new challenges, close ties to open source communities, and more than two years of coding experience - primarily in Python - backed up by a high level of mathematical work, and experience with data in and out of the lab as a physicist.
+Self motivated coding professional with a passion for new challenges, close ties to open source communities, and more than two years of focused experience as a Python developer that are backed up by an aptitude for data analytics, and mathematical grit gained as a physicist.

 Contents
 --------